Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-According to Theorem 6.10, the first six vertices of all the (2,2)-FWF graphs are colored in the same way, illustrated as follows:
+According to Theorem 5.7, the first six vertices of all the (2,2)-FWF graphs are colored in the same way, illustrated as follows:

-The color coordinate axes vertex 1(or vertex $x$), 2, 3 and 4(or vertex $u$) have yellow, green, blue, and red colors respectively.
-Vertex 1 has degree 3 and adjacent vertices of the red central vertex 4, the green vertex 2 and the blue vertex 3.
-Therefore, vertex 1 has degree 5 in the graph $G*xuy$, and in the natural coloring has adjacent vertices of the green vertex 2, the blue vertex 3, the red vertex 4(or vertex $u$), the red vertex $u'$ and the blue vertex $v$ respectively.
+Namely, the color coordinate axes vertex 1(or vertex $x$), 2, 3 and 4(or vertex $u$) receive yellow, green, blue, and red colors respectively.
+Vertex 1 is a vertex of 3-degree and adjacent to the central vertex 4 colored by red, the vertex 2 colored by green and the vertex 3 colored by blue.
+Therefore, vertex 1 is a vertex with degree-5 in the graph $G*xuy$.
+And in the natural coloring of $G*xuy$, it is adjacent to the vertex 2 colored by green, the vertex 3 colored by blue, the vertex 4(or vertex $u$)colored by red, the vertex $u'$ colored by red and the vertex $v$ colored by blue respectively.

-Since the graph $G$ belongs to non-adjacent type, so the vertices $7,8,\ldots,n$ must be added in the triangular face formed by vertices 4, 5 and 6, as shown in the Figure $6.6(c)$ and Figure $6.11(a)$.
-According to Theorem 6.10, the 7th vertex only can be colored by green, illustrated as follows:
+Since the graph $G$ belongs to the nonadjacent type, so the vertices $7,8,\ldots,n$ must be added in the triangular face formed by vertices 4, 5 and 6, shown in the Figure $5.6(c)$ and Figure $5.11(a)$.
+According to Theorem 5.7, the 7th vertex can only be colored by green, illustrated as follow:

-Then, we can know that the green vertex 2, which is also a coordinate axis, is a 5-degree vertex.
-The neighborhoods of vertex 2 are vertex 1(yellow), vertex 3(blue), vertex 5(yellow), vertex $u'$ (red) and vertex 6(blue).
-They are shown as follows.
+Then, it can be known easily that the vertex 2 colored by green, which is also a color coordinate axis and a vertex of 5-degree.
+The neighbors of vertex 2 are vertex 1(yellow), vertex 3(blue), vertex 5(yellow), vertex $u'$ (red) and vertex 6(blue).
+They are shown as follow.

-Now we take the representative graph in Figure 6.10(a) for example, give a computing process to get a new $4$-coloring from the natural $4$-coloring (Figure 6.10(b)) of the induced graph $G*xuy$ by extending 4-wheel operation.
+Now we take the representative graph in Figure 5.11(a) for example, the detailed steps of a new $4$-coloring induced by the natural 4-coloring of graph $G*xuy$(Figure 5.11(b)) is given as follows:

-Firstly, in the natural 4-coloring of $G*xuy$, the vertex 1 is colored by green instead of yellow.
-By formula (6.3), the two end-vertices are both colored by green, which is a unique edge with so-called pseudo color.
-Other vertices are colored properly, illustrated by Figure 6.10(c).
+First, change the color assigned to vertex 1 from yellow to green.
+By formula (5.4), the two endpoints of edge $\{1,2\}$ are both colored by green, and it is the unique pseudo color edge.
+Other vertices are colored properly, illustrated by Figure 5.11(c).

-Secondly, the vertex 2 is colored by red instead of green.
-Thus, the edge (1,2) is no longer with pseudo color.
-But the edge ($u'$,2) becomes pseudo color, for these two end-vertices are colored by red.
-Other vertices are all proper, illustrated by Figure 6.10(d).
+Second, change the color assigned to vertex 2 from green to red.
+Thus, the coloring of the two endpoints of edge $\{1,2\}$ becomes proper, while $\{u',2\}$ becomes a pseudo color edge, for its two endpoints are both colored by red.
+The coloring of other vertices are all proper, illustrated by Figure 5.11(d).